-One way to keep ants out of fruit and nut trees is to wrap the truck with duct tape and slather the tape with sticky barriers.
+One way to keep ants out of fruit and nut trees is to wrap the trunk with duct tape and slather the tape with sticky barriers.
 Ants cannot cross this barrier, so they will be unable to defend other pests.

 You can grow a surprising amount of food in your own yard.
 Ask me how!